f0ldspace/notes/README.md

 # Vague

-- [ ] I want to gain a more complete understanding of Effective Altruism
+- [ ] I want to gain a more complete understanding of Effective Altruism[^3]
+  - [ ] The precipice
+  - [ ] Careless people

+[^3]: This mostly means understanding the culture and practical application of EA.
+I want to be able to strongly argue for it.

 - [ ] The precipice

 ---